xcart/xc5-manual/en/product_classes_and_attributes/managing_global_attributes.md

 1. In your store's Admin area, open the deails of any product that needs to be assigned a new global attribute and click on the** Attributes** tab:
     ![]({{site.baseurl}}/attachments/7504857/8719303.png?effects=drop-shadow)
     This will open a page where you can manage attributes for this product.
-2. Click on the <u style="font-size: 14.0px;line-height: 1.4285715;">Global</u> link at the top of the page to access the subsection where you can add and assign global and "product class"-level attributes to this product:
+2. Click on the __Global__ link at the top of the page to access the subsection where you can add and assign global and "product class"-level attributes to this product:
     ![]({{site.baseurl}}/attachments/7504857/8719304.png?effects=drop-shadow)
     On the page that opens there will be the **Global attributes** section where you will add new attributes on the global level:
     ![]({{site.baseurl}}/attachments/7504857/8719305.png?effects=drop-shadow)